Governance Standards

 Specific Conflict of Interest Policies

-Editors are responsible for recognizing the potential for conflicts of interest and to take appropriate action when these are likely.
+Editors and guest editors are responsible for recognizing the potential for conflicts of interest and to take appropriate action when these are likely.
 These are the policies we follow to address potential conflicts of interest:

 Submission by an Editor